 A 9-pan palette for P199 — and with rave reviews to boot.
-All signs were pointing to me liking the Squad Cosmetics Berry Squad Palette.
+All signs were pointing to me liking the Squad Cosmetics Eyeshadow Palette in Berry Squad.
 But, as you can tell from this review’s headline, I feel like I was duped.
 Here’s why this fan-favorite didn’t work for me.

 Packaging and texture